KwatMDPhD/KwatMDPhD.jl/src/writing/how_to_code.md

 Use `<` and `<=` instead of `>` and `>=`.

-Print pretty using emoji.

 ## Name

-Use semantic versioning.

 Avoid name collisions only in the same scope.

 Document code with variable and function names (instead of comments).

-Prefix names that are not meant to be exposed with `_`.
+Prefix names that are not meant to be exposed or used with `_`.

 #### Use Module

-Put at top of file.
+Put at top of file

+Public packages first, then private.

 Only get what you use.

-Public packages first, then private.

 ```
 using Satistics: mean